zetavg/chromium-website/site/chromium-os/developer-library/index.md

 ## [Getting Started](/chromium-os/developer-library/getting-started)

-Whether you are new to Chromium OS development or unpacking a new workstation, the Getting Started guide provides step-by-step instructions to go from an empty directory to building and uploading changes for review.
+Whether you are new to ChromiumOS development or unpacking a new workstation, the Getting Started guide provides step-by-step instructions to go from an empty directory to building and uploading changes for review.